LuxoftAKutsan/sdl_evolution/proposals/nnnn-split_policies.md

 #### Use LastState for policy storage

-Communication between SDL and PolicyServer established via jsons.
+Communication between SDL and Policy Server established via jsons.
 There is no reason to use SQL for internal policy storage.
 SDL should use Last state component for storing all information related to:

  - Resumption